Pro-Annex for Determining University Closure Due to Winter Weather

 Introduction and Assumptions

-The University Emergency Manager will serve as the primary individuals responsible for monitoring the weather.
+The University Emergency Manager will serve as the primary individual responsible for monitoring the weather.
 It will be the Emergency Manager’s responsibility to visit the Louisville Office of the National Weather Service web site on a daily basis at the beginning of the business day.
-The site is https://www.noaa.gov/weather.
+The site is https://www.weather.gov/lmk/.

-If there is a potential for significant winter weather, the Emergency Manager will notify the individuals with responsibilities under this annex or the small group in the internal notification of severe weather annex.
+If there is a potential for significant winter weather, the Emergency Manager will notify the individuals with responsibilities under this annex.

-In the event that the University Emergency Manager is unavailable, the Project Manager for Vice President for Business Affairs or the Health Science Center Emergency Coordinator will assume the responsibilities of the primary individuals responsible for monitoring the weather.
+In the event that the University Emergency Manager is unavailable, the Designee will assume the responsibilities of the primary individual responsible for monitoring the weather.

 Roadway Observations – University Police

-If winter weather is occurring, it is the responsibility of the University Police to observe the roadways and advise the Provost or Designee regarding driving conditions.
+If winter weather is occurring, it is the responsibility of the University Police to observe the roadways and advise the Provost regarding driving conditions.
 These observations are made on an ongoing basis by the shift commander.
-The shift commander will notify the Police Chief, Assistant Chief or Emergency Manager of any road conditions that present a safety hazard for normal operations who will in turn notify the Vice President for Business Affairs.
+The shift commander will notify the Police Chief, Assistant Chief, or Emergency Manager of any road conditions that present a safety hazard for normal operations who will in turn notify the Vice President for Finance and Administration/Chief Financial Officer.

 Snow Removal on Parking Lots and Walkways – Physical Plant

 If the accumulation of snow and/or ice occurs on parking lots and walkways, Physical Plant is responsible for the snow removal and/or treatment with de-icing agents.
-In the event that the accumulation of snow and/or ice exceeds the capabilities of Physical Plant or their contractors, the Associate Vice President for Facilities will contact the Vice President for Business Affairs and advise that parking areas may not be available and that walkways may pose a safety hazard during the normal business day.
+In the event that the accumulation of snow and/or ice exceeds the capabilities of Physical Plant, or their contractors, the Associate Vice President for Facilities will contact the Police Chief and Emergency Manager and advise that parking areas may not be available and that walkways may pose a safety hazard during the normal business day.

-In the event that the accumulation of snow and/or ice exceeds the capabilities of Physical Plant or their contractors, the Associate Vice President for Facilities will contact the Emergency Manager prior to 4:15 to advise that parking areas may not be available and that walkways may pose a safety hazard during the normal business day.
+In the event that the accumulation of snow and/or ice exceeds the capabilities of Physical Plant, or their contractors, the Associate Vice President for Facilities will contact the Emergency Manager prior to 0415 to advise that parking areas may not be available and that walkways may pose a safety hazard during the normal business day.

 Emergency Manager

-The Emergency Manager will provide the Vice President for Business Affairs all information collected on weather conditions, road conditions, university parking lots and sidewalks as appropriate throughout the business day.
-The Emergency Manager will also report on city traffic conditions, road temperatures and any cancelations or delays that are released by other institutions and business entities.
-If conditions overnight indicate a potential problem or if a problem was expected and did not occur, the Emergency Manager will contact the Vice President for Business Affairs prior to 4:20 and provide the information as listed above.
+The Emergency Manager will provide the Police Chief/Designee or Vice President for Finance and Administration/Chief Financial Officer all information collected on weather conditions, road conditions, university parking lots, and sidewalks as appropriate throughout the business day.
+The Emergency Manager will also report on city traffic conditions, road temperatures, and any cancelations or delays that are released by other institutions and business entities.
+If conditions overnight indicate a potential problem, or if a problem was expected and did not occur, the Emergency Manager will advise the Police Chief and Vice President for Finance and Administration/Chief Financial Officer prior to 0420 and provide the information as listed above.

-During the normal business day, the Vice President for Business Affairs will collect information provided by University Police, Emergency Manager and Physical Plant and provide it to the Provost to assist in any decision to alter operations.
-During situation occurring during the overnight hours, the Vice President for Business Affairs will use the information collected by the Emergency Manager and contact the Provost prior to 0430 and provide a status report on the situation.
+During the normal business day, the Vice President for Finance and Administration/Chief Financial Officer will collect information provided by University Police, Emergency Manager, and Physical Plant and provide it to the Provost to assist in any decision to alter operations.
+During situations occurring during the overnight hours, the Vice President for Finance and Administration/Chief Financial Officer will use the information collected by the Emergency Manager and contact the Provost prior to 0430 and provide a status report on the situation.

 Decision to Alter Normal Operations – Provost